-- All BIC11s from the ISO registry (more than 200 countries), from connected and non-connected financial institutions and corporates active on FIN, FileAct, and/or InterAct.

-- All LEI (Legal Entity Identifier) from the endorsed LOUs (Local Operating Units).

-- Name and address details for each BIC

-- FIN service codes

-- National clearing codes (160+ countries), including CHIPS, TARGET, and EBA data.
-For a limited number of countries (10+), national codes are also provided with name and address in local language (for example, China, Japan, Russia).

-- Bank hierarchy information

-- Country, currency, and holiday information

-- Timezone information
+- All BIC11s from the BIC Directory (more than 200 countries), from connected and nonconnected financial institutions and corporates active on FIN, FileAct, and/or InterAct. - LEIs (Legal Entity Identifier) from the endorsed LOUs (Local Operating Units). - Only LEIs that have a corresponding BIC are included. - · Name and address details for most BICs - FIN service codes - National clearing codes (160+ countries), including CHIPS, TARGET, and EBA data.
+For a limited number of countries (10+), national codes are also provided with name and address in local language (for example, China, Japan, Russia). - · Bank hierarchy information - · Country, currency, and holiday information - Timezone information